"Light-years isn't time! It measures distance!"

 - Some also still use the vernacular expression "Stundenkilometer", which also would be translated as "hours multiplied by kilometres".

 - At least in Canada, people will sometimes use (or at least recognize) the military slang "klicks" as an abbreviation for "kilometre" and also use it as an abbreviation for "km/h", meaning there's a difference between "I have to go 20 klicks" and "I have to go at 20 klicks."

 - In 2004, Switzerland and Germany wanted to build a bridge over the Rhine, starting from both sides.
 To meet in the middle, they agreed to build it on a certain height above mean sea level.
 Unfortunately, the Germans measured in height above the North Sea, while the Swiss measured in height above the Mediterranean Sea, which differ by about 27 centimeters.
-The constructors were aware of that difference, but subtracted it from the wrong side, leading to a final height difference of more than half a meter.
+The designers were aware of that difference, but subtracted it from the wrong side, leading to a final height difference of more than half a meter.

 - One example of unit conversion confusion comes from a puzzle on this page, which talks about a peculiar instruction on a page of a recipe cookbook that was originally written using the Celsius scale and was translated to use Fahrenheit: "If your oven has a fan, reduce the recipe temperature by 68°F." Because the zero points of the Celsius and Fahrenheit scales are different, converting between differences in temperature is different than converting between the temperatures themselves, and the difference of 20°C (36°F) in the original recipe book becomes a little over 37°C when "converted" in this way.